ros2/design/articles/content_filtering.md

 ## Problems

-Here describes the current problems that we have, these are already well-known issues.
-Issues are not related to functionalities but efficiency like CPU consumption and network resource.
+Here describes the current problems that we have, these are already well-known issues related to efficiency for CPU consumption and network resource.
-The efficiency is dependent on the platform capability, but once it comes to embedded devices and IoT platform, these problems could be a huge pain to consume resources.
+The efficiency is dependent on the platform capability, but once it comes to embedded devices and IoT platform such as microcontrollers, these problems could be a huge pain to consume resources.
-Currently, at least there are following two main problems exist in ROS2, the one is `/parameter_events` topic and the other is action topics `feedback` and `status`. the detail is described as following.
+Currently, at least there are following two main problems exist in ROS 2, the one is `/parameter_events` topic and the other is action topics `feedback` and `status`. the detail is described as following.

 ### Parameter Event Topic

 Each node will publish (this is configurable via `NodeOptions`) and subscribe parameter events topic with `AsyncParametersClient` or `ParameterEventHandler`.
-This topic is to support monitoring parameters for change.
+This topic is to support monitoring parameters for any parameter changes.
 It is expected that client libraries will implement the ability to register a callback for specific parameter changes using this topic.
 And there is an internal subscription for each node for `/parameter_events` topic to handle the TimeSource via "use_sim_time" parameter.
 `rclcpp::ParameterEventsFilter` is used to filter the parameter with specific name "use_sim_time".